 Your company’s ads need to be as perfect as possible.
 Why?
 Because they’re what people see after auctions take place.
 You only get one shot (and a few seconds) to interest each person.
 So, your team must make their ads as amazing as possible.
 (IMMS can help your team create award-winning ads.
 Give us a call today for more information.)
-Campaign ads always feature three things:
+Campaign ads always feature three crucial factors.

 Where the ad appears depends on the specific SERP.
 Some get featured at the bottom of pages and some get placed at the top.
 It’s worth the time and effort to test out different variations of ads.
 Testing will help your team figure out what works the best.
 It’s also helpful to use ad extensions.
 Extensions can make your ads look more appealing.
-Popular platforms such as Bing Ads and Google Ads offer these extensions.
+Platforms such as Bing Ads (Microsoft) and Google Ads offer these extensions.

-Managing Your PPC Budget
+Managing Your PPC & Paid Search Budget